observeinc/observe/README.md

 specified after the command, and the `command-options` may not be specified before the command.

-To see a list of all options and commands, use `observe --help`
+To see a list of all options and commands, use `observe help`

 ## Profile Files